themotleyfool/smart-wysiwyg-blocks-of-content/readme.txt

 1. Adding Smart Blocks via the menu item

 == Changelog ==

+= 0.5 =
+* Switched to get_posts instead of query_posts.
+Should help some users problems with breaking loops.

 = 0.4.3 =
 * Fixed a bug that caused users not longer being able to select a Smart Block in a widget.